ghmer/go-tiny-mfa/README.md

 # go-tiny-mfa
 a tinymfa implementation written in go.
 See https://tinymfa.parzival.link for more information.

-Our repository on github: https://github.com/ghmer/go-tiny-mfa
+Our repository on github: https://github.com/ghmer/go-tiny-mfa.

+Find a docker repository at https://hub.docker.com/r/tinymfa/go-tiny-mfa

 **Attention** This is a hobby project to get more used to go-programming.
 It is **not** intended to be used in a production environment without making further security related steps.